About Your Surgery

-While you are in the hospital, your nurse will teach you how to care for your incision.
-These instructions will be written in the paperwork you will receive when you leave the hospital.
+Before you go home, your nurse will teach you how to care for your incision.
+These instructions will be written in the paperwork you will receive when you leave.
 In most cases, your staples or stitches will be removed during your first appointment with your doctor after your surgery.

 What medications will I need to take?

-If your entire thyroid gland was removed, you will need to replace the hormone it produces.
-There are many thyroid hormone drugs; whichever one you take, you must take it every day for the rest of your life.
-Your doctor will prescribe it for you and tell you how much to take.
-You will likely need blood tests every so often.
-This is to make sure you are getting enough, but not too much of the drug.
+If your entire thyroid gland was removed, you will need to replace the hormone your thyroid used to produce.
+You must take it every day for the rest of your life.
+There are many thyroid hormone medications.
+Your doctor will prescribe one for you and tell you how much to take.
+You may also need blood tests to make sure you are getting enough, but not too much of the medication.
 Your doctor will change the dose as needed.

 Your doctor will tell you if you also need to take calcium supplements.
 You can buy them at your local pharmacy without a prescription.
 Ask your doctor how much you should take.
 If you are taking calcium, your doctor may also want you to take vitamin D to help your body absorb it.

-- Do not drive for at least 1 week after your surgery.
-Once you feel comfortable turning your neck to look for traffic, you can resume driving.
+You may resume driving 1 week after surgery as long as you feel comfortable turning your neck to look for traffic.

-Avoid having the sun on your incision site for a year after your surgery.
+For the first year after your surgery, avoid having the sun on your incision site.
 Your doctor or nurse will tell you when it’s safe to use sunscreen, but it’s usually when your incision has closed completely.

 How long will it take for me to recover?

 You will notice a gradual return of energy in the weeks after surgery.
-Some people find that their energy level varies for a month or two.
+Some people find that their energy level varies for a month or 2.

 My incision feels tight, is that normal?